A Quantile Variant of the EM Algorithm and Its Applications to Parameter Estimation with Interval Data: Introduction

 For censored sample problems, several approximations of the MLE and the best linear unbiased estimate (BLUE) have been studied instead of direct calculation of the MLE.
-For example, the problem of parameter estimation from censored samples has been treated by several authors. \cite{Gupta:1952} has studied the MLE and provided the BLUE for Type-I and Type-II censored samples from an normal distribution. \cite{Govindarajulu:1966} has derived the BLUE for a symmetrically Type-II censored sample from a Laplace distribution for sample size up to $N=20$. \cite{Balakrishnan:1989} has given an approximation of the MLE of the scale parameter of the Rayleigh distribution with censoring. \cite{Sultan:1997} has given an approximation of the MLE for a Type-II censored sample from an normal distribution. \cite{Balakrishnan:1996} has given the BLUE for a Type-II censored sample from a Laplace distribution.
-The BLUE needs the coefficients $a_i$ and $b_i$, which were tabulated in \cite{Balakrishnan:1996}, but the table is provided only for sample size up to $N=20$.
-In addition, the approximate MLE and the BLUE are not guaranteed to converge to the preferred MLE.
-The methods above are also restricted only to Type-I or Type-II (symmetric) censoring for sample size up to $N=20$ only.
+For example, the problem of parameter estimation from censored samples has been treated by several authors.
+Gupta\cite{Gupta:1952} has studied the MLE and provided the BLUE for Type-I and Type-II censored samples from a normal distribution.
+Govindarajulu\cite{Govindarajulu:1966} has derived the BLUE for a symmetrically Type-II censored sample from a Laplace distribution only for sample size up to $n=20$.
+Balakrishnan\cite{Balakrishnan:1989} has given an approximation of the MLE of the scale parameter of the Rayleigh distribution with censoring.
+Hassanein et al.\cite{Hassanein/Saleh/Brown:1995} also has given a BLUE for a Type-II censored sample from Rayleigh distribution.
+This BLUE, however, is limited to the case where the sample sizes are $n=5(1)25(5)45$ and the numbers of censored observations are $r=0,1,\ldots,n-2$, see Appendix F of Elsayed.\cite{Elsayed:2012} Sultan\cite{Sultan:1997} has given an approximation of the MLE for a Type-II censored sample from a normal distribution.
+Balakrishnan\cite{Balakrishnan:1996} has given the BLUE for a Type-II censored sample from a Laplace distribution.
+The BLUE needs the coefficients $a_i$ and $b_i$, which were tabulated in Balakrishnan,\cite{Balakrishnan:1996} but the table is provided only for sample size up to $n=20$.
+In addition, the approximate MLE and the BLUE is not guaranteed to converge to the preferred MLE.
+The methods above are also restricted to Type-I or Type-II (symmetric) censoring for sample size up to $n=20$ only.

-These aforementioned deficiencies can be overcome by the EM algorithm.
-In many practical problems, however, the implementation of the ordinary EM algorithm is very difficult.
-Thus, \cite{Wei/Tanner:1990a,Wei/Tanner:1990b} proposed to use the MCEM when the EM algorithm is not available.
-However, the MCEM algorithm presents a serious computational burden because in the E-step of the MCEM algorithm, Monte Carlo random sampling is used to obtain the expected posterior log-likelihood.
-Thus, it is natural to look for a better method.
-The proposed method using the quantile function instead of Monte Carlo random sampling has greater stability and also much faster convergence properties with smaller sample sizes.